Don't hope to get rid of books (Umberto Eco)

 In basket

-From this book you will learn:
+In this book, you will learn:

-- How emotional shocks affect life expectancy;
+- How emotional trauma affects life expectancy;

-- How chronic stress changes our DNA;
+- How chronic stress alters our DNA;

 - How the effects of stress differ in boys and girls.